 The City of Chicago is divided into a variety of zoning districts that reflect the diversity of neighborhood uses.
 Each zoning district has different regulations regarding the type of business activities that are permitted.
 It is imperative that you check the zoning requirements of your proposed business location carefully.
-A case manager will check the zoning classification of your proposed business location or if you have identified a business location, you may check the zoning classification through the interactive zoning map through the Department of Zoning.
+A case manager will check the zoning classification of your proposed business location or if you have identified a business location, you may check the zoning classification through the interactive zoning map through the Zoning Ordinance Administration website.

 The Illinois Liquor Control Act of 1934 permits voters in any precinct in the City of Chicago to vote an entire precinct “dry” through a local option referendum.
 If a precinct has been voted “dry,” no liquor licenses can be issued.
 Please check with the case manager to determine if your proposed location is “dry”.